stanfordpython/python-labs/lab1-warmup.md

 These problems are not intended to be algorithmically challenging - just ways to flex your new Python 3 muscles.
 Even if the problems seem simple, work through them quickly, and then you're free to go.

-As always, have fun, and enjoy the class period!
+As always, have fun, and enjoy the (remainder of the) class period!

 ## Warming Up